solarslurpi/GrowBuddies/docs/gus.md

 $ sudo nano /etc/apt/sources.list.d/grafana.list
 ```
 and deleted the duplicate lines.
 Then `sudo apt-get update` worked.
-#### Install FTP
-If SnapBuddy is invited to playtime, an FTP server must be installed.
-The FTP server that is installed on a Rasperry Pi is [the `vsftpd` server](https://security.appspot.com/vsftpd.html#about).

- the SFTP server (enabled by default in Raspbian).

 ## Playtime {material-regular}`celebration;1em;sd-text-success`
 ```{note} You must build [SnifferBuddy](snifferbuddy) and [Gus](gus) before playtime can begin.